siberianfox/g2wiki/Alarm-Processing.md

 - Turn off coolant (unconditionally)
 - Flush queued planner moves and any commands in the serial buffer
 - Reject new action commands (gcode blocks, SET commands, and other actions) until the shutdown is cleared.
 Non-action commands are still processed (GETs) so the system can be inspected during a shutdown.
+- Motor power management remains in effect, although the machining cycle is now over.
+Motors that are "always on" will remain energized, as these motors may require power to avoid crashing.
+It is the responsibility of the external Estop system to determine is power is still applied to these motors.

 Shutdown must be manually cleared by entering: {clear:n}, {clr:n}, $clear, or $clr.
 Shutdowns do not clear with an M30 or M2